 A TMS must also handle settlement, a more complex process that requires documenting certain freight milestones and metrics before payment can be made, such as proof of delivery, pickup and time in transit.
 Settlement data is also fodder for the TMS' performance management and optimization processes.
 TMS users can search settlement data for clues to customer demand and capacity utilization, and to negotiate special pricing for factors such as loading speed and time of day.

 Benefits of TMS

-A fully deployed transportation management system can benefit organizations in the following ways:
+A transportation management system can benefit companies in numerous ways, including the following:

 TMS software providers

 Vendors of TMS software fall into four categories: ERP suites, SCM suites, niche TMS and TMS services.

 Microsoft, Oracle and SAP are prominent ERP vendors that offer substantial TMS modules as options in their suites.
 Most other ERP vendors rely on TMS vendors with which they have integration.
 Smaller ERP vendors also have distribution modules that handle some TMS tasks but aren't true TMSes.